miromannino/Contributions-Importer-For-Github/README.md

 It allows the importer to collapse several lines of changes to just one per commit, and one per type of file.
 This allows avoiding excessive growth of files size.
 The default is set to True.

+### Maximum number of changes per commit

+    importer.set_commit_max_amount_changes(max_amount)

+The maximum number of changes (line of code changed, added or removed) that a commit can have.
+Commits with many changes are disadvantaged in GitHub.
+Most likely these large commits could have been split in many smaller ones.
+GitHub users that to know how contributions are calculated are prone to do several smaller commits instead, while in private repository this could not be necessary, especially in smaller teams.
+The default is -1, and it is to indicate no limits.

 ### Set Author

     importer.set_author(email)

 Author to analyse.
 If not set, commits from any author will be imported.
 Author is given as email.
+This could also be an array in case the author uses different emails.

 ## Contributing